burkenyo/sammo-ga-website/web/src/pages/IndexPage.md

 ## Home

 Hello there!
 I am a seasoned software developer and composer in the Greater Boston area.
-As I continue to build out my site, please check out the [Mathematical Melodies page](/melodies) for something neat!
+There’s not much here yet, but the [Projects page](/projects) is a good place to start!

 ![The way home](VITE__ASSETS_BASE_URL/IMG_1368.png)